daruma gif

 Hsu Yun (Empty Cloud): There seems to be some confusion over the sites devoted to this great modern master.
 The Zen Buddhist Order of Hsu Yun is one site.
 There are extensive translations of his teachings here as well as poetry, dharma talks by the teachers of ZBOHY, canonical writings and prayers and photographs.
 A large site.
 A notice on the site says it has moved.
 The new site is labelled as Zen and the Martial Arts.
 It includes a link (hard to find) to the "old site".

 There is a third site labelled ZBodhy, the Zen Buddhist Order of Hsu Yun.
-It has a disclaimer on the site: "The Zen Buddhist Order of Hsu Yun (ZBOHY) under the guidance of Rev. Chuan Zhi Shakya is represented on the www.hsuyun.org and www.xuyun.org Internet websites and is not associated with other groups or websites that might represent themselves as ZBOHY in the United States or other countries."
+It has a disclaimer on the site: "The Zen Buddhist Order of Hsu Yun (ZBOHY) under the guidance of Rev. Chuan Zhi Shakya is represented on the www.hsuyun.org Internet website and is not associated with other groups or websites that might represent themselves as ZBOHY in the United States or other countries."
+Furthermore, there is a zen site, Exploring Chan, "from the friends and members of ZBodhy but whether this has anything to do with the "official" Hsu Yun group, I have no idea.
 Confusing, isn't it?
 In either case, all the sites have extensive collections of writings and talks and are worth visiting if you're interested in Hsu Yun.

 Kwan Um School of Zen: this is the large site of the school of Korean Son Master Seung Sahn.
 Large collection of teachings here.

-Lotus Meditation Center: located in Seward, Nebraska, this group is descendent from Hsu Yun.
+Lincoln Zen Center: located in Lincoln, Nebraska, this group is part of the Zen Buddhist Order of Hsu Yun.
 Has some basic information about Zen practice.

 Mountains and Rivers Order of Zen Buddhism: main teacher is John Daido Loori, dharma heir of Hakuyu Taizan Maezumi Roshi.; located in Catskills Mountains, New York state.
 Has extensive section on Dharma teachings.
-Also offers selections online from their journal, Mountain Record: the Zen Practioners' Journal.
+You can also subscribe to their journal, Mountain Record: the Zen Practioners' Journal.
 Extensive recommended reading list here.
 Sounds from Zen Mountain: podcasts of teachings by teachers of Mountains & Rivers Order.

 Open Mind Zen: Zen Master here is Al Rapaport, who studied with Kozan Roshi, Maezumi Roshi, and Genpo Roshi.
 Has an excellent collection of MP3 Dharma talks.